 Wow!
-I think it’s so cool how there have been so many different species of creatures on the earth, some which have even now become extinct.
+I think it’s so cool to think about how there have been so many different species of creatures on the earth, some which have now even become extinct.

 I love to see all the many different references of the two mystic-type creatures in the Old Testament of the Holy Bible, properly called, The Book of the Lamb of God, which cite many instances, both figuratively and literally, of dragons and unicorns.

 There are 43 total instances, between the Old and New Testaments, where they are dually mentioned.

-The earth is much older than just the human years described in Holy writ, but the earth was indeed created by Jesus in the way described.
-There had to be an era of dinosaurs, in which the earth flourished while sustaining their life.
+The earth is much older than just the human years described in Holy writ, but the earth was indeed created by Jesus in the way He described.
+There had to be an era of dinosaurs, in the which the earth flourished while sustaining their life.
 Much later, human kind was put upon the earth, and the life of God breathed into them.

 We are grateful for records of such relevant events as the gigantic asteroid which hit the earth, causing all the fountains of the great deep to burst open, and rain back down the worldwide flood, in the which process the great continent split, and pieces drifted.
 We are grateful for all truths in all areas of study.

 We know that all things have a spiritual side to them, for all things were created first spiritually, before they were physically manifested.

 Perhaps one fun speculation to make, is from the folklore of humankind.
 We may not have these extinct creatures, but people still tell stories, and pass them down through the generations.
-Perhaps there is probable truth in them.
+Perhaps there is some probable truth in them.

 One fun guess, is how there were firebreathing dragons.
 It’s possible that a creature could produce a poisonous flammable venom, which if sparked inside the oral cavity, could produce flames.